CFGA Strategic Restructuring Fund Grant

 Design and/or Implementation ($25,000-$100,000)

-- Use of legal counsel
+- Strategic use of legal counsel

-- Integration of the board, management, staff, program and systems
+- Integration of the board and staff

-- Managing culture conflict
+- Managing differences in organizational culture

 Implementation of a partnership, be it a merger or other strategic restructuring, is in some ways straightforward: organizations craft the Memorandum of Understanding or merger contract, file the appropriate papers and restructure.
 However, Foundation staff and the Strategic Restructuring review committee are keenly aware that the integration of people and processes that makes real all the previous discussions can be cumbersome and conflict-laden, and acknowledge that organizations must be deliberate in every step of this process.